docQodly/docs/docs/concepts/server-architecture.md

 Datasources are a central concept to Qodly's architecture and are intended to make developping Web applications as simple as possible. **A datasource references data and automatically generates events when this data is changed**.
 Your components and code can subscribe to these events and take appropriate actions.
 Different kind of events can be subscribed to separately.

-## DB4D and ORDA
+## Qodly Database and ORDA

-The Qodly relational database, named DB4D, has extended capabilities to store and process data.
+The Qodly Database has extended capabilities to store and process data.

 Data access is done through ORDA (*Object Relational Data Access*), an enhanced technology allowing to handle both the model and the data of a database as **objects**.
 With ORDA, the database is accessed through an abstraction layer, the **datastore** (which is an object itself).

-Instead of representing information as tables, records, and fields, ORDA uses a different approach that more accurately maps data to real world items and concepts.
-ORDA extends the capabilities and power of the database by allowing application logic to be implemented directly into the core of the data model.
-ORDA uses relational attributes, computed attributes and aliases like any other attribute, making application development particularly intuitive.
+The ORM is natively included in the ORDA concept.

 ## QodlyScript language